 There are 15 events in the WARS season.
-The first event was November 18th and the finale is currently planned for March 17th.
+The first event will be November 9 and the season final is currently planned for March 7th.

 The series will take you to parks and properties within a 50-mile radius of Cincinnati.
 You’ll explore and discover areas of these parks and properties you didn’t know existed.
 Events are held at state, county and city parks as well as on private property.
 For a full and updated list of the events and locations visit the OCIN events page.

 Who will I compete against and how will results be determined?